 After working hard on that Thanksgiving meal, why not make your life easy with leftovers?
-Throw that leftover turkey into the crockpot to make this slow cooker white turkey chili!
+Throw that leftover turkey into this white turkey chili!

 So truth be told, usually by the end of Thanksgiving day, I get really sick of turkey because we’re constantly picking at it throughout the night and I don’t know, turkey just isn’t my favorite type of meat (I love ground turkey though, lol).